Swept again: Twins streak of playoff misery continues with 3-1 loss to Houston

 Correa felt even better when he faced Cody Stashak with the score tied in the seventh inning.
 Stashak gave up only two home runs all season, and none since Aug.
 8, but when he left a slider over the outside corner, Correa didn't miss.
 It landed atop a tarp in the right-center stands, 430 feet away.

-“We haven’t been successful in the playoffs lately, and that is a reality for all the fans and for everyone who cares about the Twins,” Baldelli said.
-“We want to do better.
-We have all of the pieces, we have the right people, and I’ll tell you what, this organization from top to bottom, is a group of people that, if you knew them, you would believe in them.
-Believe me.”
+"We haven't been successful in the playoffs lately, and that is a reality for all the fans and for everyone who cares about the Twins," Baldelli said.
+"We want to do better."